Interview Patrick Kasingsing (Philippine Pavilion)

 I am so sorry I made you cry!
 But thank you for sharing that!
 I am sure there are many others faced with a similar quandary, but your experience shows that avenues exist to use architecture that uplifts and benefits the many and not just the few who can ‘afford’ it.

-La Madrid: This project democratizes architecture.
-The process democratizes architecture in a way that we architects are just mediators of the architecture.
+La Madrid: The 2023 Philippine Pavilion democratizes architecture.
+Its entire process democratizes architecture in a way that we architects are just mediators of the architecture.
 Instead of us prescriptive, we help mediate what architecture is for the people.
 That is really what this is all about.

 And this process will outlast you and your team beyond the Biennale.
 Your legacy of giving is all but assured.
 Beyond just creating a building that can be demolished, you have all produced something with permanence because it is a body of knowledge that resides and grows within people.
 Congratulations again and kudos to all the great work flying the country’s flag in Venice!
 Thank you all, for your time! •